-Determinations of the Tribunal may be judicially reviewed or appealed under some Acts on a point of law to the High Court.
+Determinations of the Tribunal may be judicially reviewed or under certain Acts, may be appealed on a point of law to the High Court.

-Determinations by the Tribunal in cases under the Unfair Dismissals Acts may be appealed to the Circuit Court within six weeks of the date on which the Determinations are communicated to the parties.
+Under the Unfair Dismissals Acts the Determination may be appealed to the Circuit Court within six weeks of the date on which the Determination is communicated to the parties.
 The procedure for appealing Tribunal Determinations is set out in Circuit Court Rules (www.courts.ie).
 The regulations also provide a means for the Tribunal to be informed of the referral and the result of cases appealed to the Circuit Court.
-From information supplied approximately two cases (both appeals and enforcements) progressed to the Circuit Court.